Manoj3108/Hybrid-electric-bike/README.md

 # Hybrid-electric-bike
  Design, Fabrication and Analysis of Solar and Wind Hybrid Electric Bike

-SCOPE OF PROJECT WORK
+# SCOPE OF PROJECT WORK
-PROBLEM DEFINITION:
 ➢ More than 80% of the world’s sale for gasoline motorcycle is connected in the Asian region.
 ➢ In the modern days, the primary concern of government is to find out a way by